Failure to Act

 We are righteously indignant.
 We want the heads of leaders who knew but didn’t act to stop abuse.

 Right now, in most of the country but especially in Philadelphia, you cannot turn on the television or listen to the radio without encountering such comments about the Sandusky/Penn State sexual abuse scandal.
-In my county, democrats control the county leadership for the first time in 140 years but no one seems to give that much time because of the outrage about this case.
 What people are talking about is, (a) why didn’t those who knew something was amiss do more to investigate abuse, and (b) what should happen to those people who failed to stop the abuse.